-O king Nebuchadnezzar, ...
+O king Nebuchadnezzar,...
 The kingdom is departed from thee.
-And they shall drive thee from men, and thy dwelling shall be with the beasts of the field: ... until thou know that the most High ruleth in the kingdom of men, and giveth it to whomsoever he will.
+And they shall drive thee from men, and thy dwelling shall be with the beasts of the field: ...until thou know that the most High ruleth in the kingdom of men, and giveth it to whomsoever he will.
 The same hour was the thing fulfilled upon Nebuchadnezzar: and he was driven from men, and did eat grass as oxen, and his body was wet with the dew of heaven, till his hairs were grown like eagles' feathers, and his nails like birds' claws.

-Nebuchadnezzar's madness and self-exclusion from society ended only when he satisfactorily completed the process of penance.
+Nebuchadnezzar's madness and self-exclusion from society ended only when he satisfactorily completed the process of penance.46 them.48 The Targum Pseudo-Jonathan says that after hearing the consequences of his transgression, Adam pled that he might be spared:

-In presenting Adam and Eve as being temporarily reduced to eating the herb of the field like the animals, the Jewish scholar Rashi played on the double meaning of the Hebrew term veirdu in Genesis 1:28.
-He commented that instead of man's "having dominion" over the beasts as God originally intended, he now would "fall down" below and be with them.
-The Targum Pseudo-Jonathan says that after hearing the consequences of his transgression, Adam pled that he might be spared:
+In presenting Adam and Eve as being temporarily reduced to eating the herb of the field like the animals, 47 the Jewish scholar Rashi played on the double meaning of the Hebrew term veirdu in Genesis 1:28.
+He commented that instead of man's "having dominion" over the beasts as God originally intended, he now would "fall down" below and be with

 I beseech by the mercy before you, O Lord, let me not be reckoned before you as cattle, that I should eat the grass of the surface of the field.
-I will arise [literally, "I will stand up"] and labor ... and I will eat the food of the earth; and thus let there be a distinction before you between the children of men and the offspring of cattle.
+I will arise [literally, "I will stand up"] and labor... and I will eat the food of the earth; and thus let there be a distinction before you between the children of men and the offspring of cattle.
+49

 Tradition records that God eventually answered Adam's prayer by showing him how to grow wheat for bread, making it clear that this curse was not meant as an arbitrary "punishment" but rather as a temporary ascetic "discipline for spiritual renewal."
+50

-Although to be banished from the Garden of Eden "is to lose a particular standing ground," it was always God's intention to restore Adam and Eve and their posterity to their former glory, 114 enabling their "confidence" to again "wax strong" in His presence.
-116
+Although to be banished from the Garden of Eden "is to lose a particular standing ground," it was always God's intention to restore Adam and Eve and their posterity to their former glory, 52 enabling their "confidence" to again "wax strong" in His presence.
+Succinctly expressing the hopelessness of Adam's predicament in the absence of God's "remedy," midrash states: "If it were not for Your mercy, Adam would have had no standing (amidah)."
+55